We can help you understand more about what schools are doing to help you feel safe and supported post-lockdown

 - Asking pupils to wear face masks in some cases – check out our advice on face masks in schools here.

 If you have additional support needs, you can go to school along with your classmates, unless your GP or healthcare team has advised that for health reasons it would be better for you to keep learning at home.

 If you were getting support before coronavirus schools closures, the school should look at what support you had before and whether you now need different or extra support to be able to return to school and get the most from your education.

 If you weren’t getting extra support before schools closed but feel like you will need it to be able to learn and take part at school, talk to the school about the extra help you need.

 What if there is another outbreak of coronavirus or I start showing symptoms?

 All schools will be keeping a careful eye out for possible outbreaks of coronavirus.
 If you or someone in your family shows symptoms of coronavirus, you should not attend school or leave home.
 Book a test immediately.
-You and your family must then self-isolate for two weeks.
+You and your family must then self-isolate for 10 days.
 Talk to the school about how you can continue your learning at home during this time.

 It can be difficult to cope with all the changes happening because of coronavirus.

 3 more good tools to help with your return to school